-- 1. The Signatory Parties agree that the PowerAhead Program will include an investment level of \$79 million recovered through the stipulated cost recovery mechanism described in the Stipulation.
-The projects are intended to improve the storm resiliency of, and restoration times for the Company's distribution infrastructure to benefit its customers.
+1. The Signatory Parties agree that the PowerAhead program will include an investment level of \$79 million recovered through the stipulated cost recovery mechanism described below.
+The projects are intended to improve the storm resiliency of, and restoration times for, the Company's distribution infrastructure to benefit its customers.
 These projects and amounts are incremental to the Company's normal capital spending budget.
-The PowerAhead Program will be for a five-year period beginning on the effective date of the Board's Order authorizing the PowerAhead Program and cost recovery mechanism. - 2.
-The Signatory Parties agree that the specific PowerAhead investment levels to be recovered through the stipulated cost recovery mechanism, as described in the Stipulation, shall be up to the amounts specified below for the following initiatives:
+The PowerAhead program will run over a five-year period beginning on the effective date of the Board's Order authorizing the PowerAhead program and cost recovery mechanism.

+2. The Signatory Parties agree that the specific PowerAhead investment levels to be recovered through the stipulated cost recovery mechanism, as described more fully herein, shall be up to the amounts specified below for the following initiatives: